ameliawong1/Recipe-Rating-Analysis/README.md

 Although I concluded the missingness of the description column is likely NMAR, I also tested how its missingness correlated with other columns.

-To do this, I created a Boolean column `description_missing`, which was `True` if the description was missing and `False` otherwise.
+To do this, I created a Boolean column `description_missing`, which was CTrue` if the description was missing and `False` otherwise.
 I then explored how this column interacted with other variables.

 **Grouped Analysis**